Skip to main content Skip to navigation

 HAT Modelling and Economic Predictions for Policy (HAT MEPP)

-Human African Trypanosomiasis Modelling and Economic Predictions for Policy (HAT MEPP) is a research project started in 2018, funded by the Bill & Melinda Gates Foundation, to support global efforts to eliminate gambiense Human African Trypanosomiasis (gHAT or sleeping sickness).
+Human African Trypanosomiasis Modelling and Economic Predictions for Policy (HAT MEPP) is a research project started in 2018, funded by the Bill & Melinda Gates Foundation, to support global efforts to eliminate gambiense human African trypanosomiasis (gHAT or sleeping sickness).

 Sleeping sickness is a tropical disease found in West and Central Africa, transmitted to humans by tsetse (biting flies), that is typically fatal without treatment.
-To date, interventions have reduced sleeping sickness cases to historically low levels and the World Health Organisation (WHO) has set a goal to eliminate transmission of the infection by 2030.
+To date, interventions have reduced sleeping sickness cases to historically low levels and the World Health Organization (WHO) has set a goal to eliminate transmission of the infection by 2030.

-HAT MEPP research will continue to 2024 with funding from the Bill & Melinda Gates Foundation
+HAT MEPP research will continue to 2028 with funding from the Bill & Melinda Gates Foundation

 Project Aims